 What are solar panels?

 Solar panels have become increasingly popular among people looking for renewable sources of electricity.
 Domestic systems have made their ways on the sunny sides of the roofs, while more and more solar panel farms are being built to catch up with people’s demand for earth-friendly electricity.
 Apart from the general statement that “solar panels produce electricity from sun rays”, there are many more things to be mentioned when it comes to the subject.
-The way, in which they function, the materials from which they are made of and the advantages of such an alternative source of electricity are only few of the subjects which are worth tackling when it comes to solar panels.
+The way, in which they function, the materials from which they are made of and the advantages of such an alternative source of electricity (benefits of solar energy) are only few of the subjects which are worth tackling when it comes to solar panels.
 These are all aspects of the broader question “what are solar panels” which need to be known before venturing to install such a system.

 What are solar panels made of?